CPAN-Security/security.metacpan.org/docs/cna-faq.md

 There are no open source licenses that restrict the analysis of software.

 We understand that authors have concerns about "AI" tools appropriating their work.
-There is a grey area between a system that can analyse code for bugs, and writing code to reproduct the bugs or recommending fixes (which is generative).
+There is a grey area between a system that can analyse code for bugs, and writing code to reproduce the bugs or recommending fixes (which is generative).

 The LLM tools are already available, and people will be using them to analyse open source code.
 There is nothing preventing someone from making their own mirror of CPAN and having their private LLM tools analyse that code.